tartansandal/tartansandal.github.io/README.md

 # tartansandal.github.io

-This is the source for GitHub Page [Down the Rabbit Hole](https://tartansandal.github.io.)
+This is the source for GitHub Page [Just some notes](https://tartansandal.github.io.)

 See the post [] for details on setting up this Blog.